altayaydemir/altay-dot-wtf/data/books/the-new-corporation.md

 The inevitable result is a rapidly warming planet.
 Destruction of animal habitats is also bringing animals and humans into closer proximity.
 That, in turn, increases the chances of humans contracting zootomic infections.

-### Nutricional Promises
+### Nutritional Promises

 The nutritional promises made by corporations are also showing a sign of doing well rather than going good.

 The beverages produced by Coca-Cola, Nestle, and Unilever are claimed to help efficiently take the required nutrients, especially for people in poverty.
-However, each drink's serving contains roughly the entire maximum sugar intake per day recommended by the World Health Organisation.
+However, each drink's serving contains roughly the entire maximum sugar intake per day recommended by the World Health Organization.

 ### Doing Well by Doing Bad